-Our Board of Directors currently consists of seven directors.
-Class I consists of Lori Hickok and Greg Schwartz, each with a term expiring at the annual meeting of stockholders to be held in 2021.
+Our Board of Directors currently consists of eight directors.
+Class I consists of Lori Hickok, Greg Schwartz and Jason Trevisan, each with a term expiring at the Annual Meeting.
 Class II consists of Steven Conine, Stephen Kaufer and Anastasios Parafestas, each with a term expiring at the annual meeting of stockholders to be held in 2022.
-Class III consists of Ian Smith and Langley Steinert, each with a term expiring at the Annual Meeting.
+Class III consists of Ian Smith and Langley Steinert, each with a term expiring at the annual meeting of stockholders to be held in 2023.

 At each annual meeting of stockholders, directors are elected for a full term of three years to continue or succeed those directors whose terms are expiring.
-Our Board of Directors has nominated Messrs.
-Smith and Steinert for election at the Annual Meeting as Class III directors, each to serve until 2023.
+Our Board of Directors has nominated Ms. Hickok and Messrs.
+Schwartz and Trevisan for election at the Annual Meeting as Class I directors, each to serve for a term ending in 2024, or until their respective successors have been duly elected and qualified.